MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 We at Mondelliani always suggest using contact lenses, yes, but in moderation!
 The simplest solution is to alternate lenses with a good pair of glasses.
 This way, the hours of wearing lenses are reduced, significantly decreasing the most common discomforts, allowing our eyes to breathe independently again.
 Consequently, the natural processes of lubrication, nourishment, and cleaning that our body activates to keep our eyes healthy, providing us with maximum visual comfort, are restored and maintained even when wearing contact lenses.

-The idea of being able to wear comfortable, stylish glasses, with the same vision quality of lenses, if not superior, and that allows one to feel at ease in everyday life, is certainly an added advantage in choosing to protect the health of one's eyes.
+The idea of being able to wear comfortable, designer glasses with the same quality of vision as lenses, if not better, and that allows one to feel at ease in everyday life, is definitely an added advantage in choosing to protect the health of one's eyes.

 Does Presbyopia come for everyone?
 How to deal with it?

-Presbyopia is a physiological condition that occurs in all of us; the important thing is to manage it well from the beginning to avoid it progressing incorrectly and faster than expected.
-If you are around 40-45 years old and notice that you see less well up close, thinking of setting the font to XL on your smartphone, don't worry, it's all normal; you are just starting to become presbyopic.
+Presbyopia is a physiological condition that occurs in all of us; the important thing is to manage it well from the beginning to prevent it from progressing incorrectly and faster than expected.
+If you are around 40-45 years old and notice that you see less well up close, thinking about setting the font to XL on your smartphone, don't worry, it's all normal; you are just starting to become presbyopic.

-The glasses that you find ready to read start from +1.00, a prescription that is often too strong for those who need their first pair of glasses, while +0.75 or even +0.50 might be sufficient.
+The reading glasses you find ready-made start from +1.00, a prescription that is often too strong for those who need their first pair of glasses, while +0.75 or even +0.50 might be sufficient.
 Our advice is to use the right glasses right away, made to measure, to avoid the irregular progression of presbyopia.
 "Made to measure" does not simply refer to the prescription, but means that when constructing the lenses, very important personal parameters such as the distance between the eyes are taken into account, and the reading distance of the wearer is evaluated.

 How can the feeling of eye strain be alleviated?